MicrosoftDocs/well-architected/well-architected/devops/monitor-data-sources.md

 As the components of a system are modified and new versions are deployed, it's important to be able to attribute issues, events, and metrics to each version.

-- **Relate information about issues, events, and others to the release pipeline**&mdash;Problems with a specific version of a component can be tracked quickly and rectified.
+- **Relate information about issues, events, and others to the release pipeline** Problems with a specific version of a component can be tracked quickly and rectified.

-- **Log security-related information for successful and failing requests**&mdash;Security issues might occur at any point in the system.
+- **Log security-related information for successful and failing requests** Security issues might occur at any point in the system.
 For example, a user might attempt to sign in with an invalid user ID or password.
 An authenticated user might try to obtain unauthorized access to a resource.
 Or a user might provide an invalid or outdated key to access encrypted information.

 ## Sources from application and system monitoring